MarcosAugusto47/soccer-betting-strategy/README.md

 ```bash
 conda env create -f environment.yml
 ```
-I have created multiple environments along the way, and I have provided the one that I think is the most up-to-date and enable better performance, in a general sense. (soccer_betting_strategy_improved_v3_env)
+I have created multiple environments along the way, and I have provided the one that I think is the most up-to-date and enabled better performance, in a general sense. (soccer_betting_strategy_improved_v3_env)